What is Impermanence?

 What's claimed

-The teaching is more thoroughgoing than the obvious one about mortality.
-Anicca applies at every scale: bodies and weather and empires, but also each thought, each sensation, each mood, each moment of attention.
+The teaching is broader than the obvious point about mortality.
+Anicca applies at every scale.
+Bodies and weather and empires, yes, but also each thought, each sensation, each mood, each moment of attention.
 Looked at closely, no state of mind survives the looking.
-The classical Buddhist analysis breaks experience into momentary arisings (dhammas) and observes that the felt continuity of self and world is reconstructed each instant from data that has already passed.
+The classical Buddhist§ analysis breaks experience into momentary arisings (dhammas).
+It then observes that the felt continuity of self and world is reconstructed each instant from data that has already passed.

 Why it matters in practice